KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/S1 DMD/README.md

 3. Go back to `update_settings.m` in matlab (located in `PredSim-workshop-small-2025/code`) and add the setting `S.settings.muscle_pass_stiff_shift` to shift the passive force–length curves based on the clinical exam.
 Specifically, copy and paste the code below into `update_settings.m`.
 We have already provided the shifts for the hip and knee muscles.
 You only need to update the shifts for `gastroc` and `soleus` using the average shift printed after running `Personalize_passive_muscle_stiffness_based_on_CE.m` (outcome from 2.) :

 	 	S.subject.muscle_pass_stiff_shift = {{'tib_'},0.9,...							% ankle_df (provided)

-   			% REPLACE THE '0.9' VALUES BELOW WITH YOUR OWN AVERAGE SHIFTS
+     		{'gastroc_r','gastroc_l'},0.9,...											% gastroc (REPLACE THE '0.9' VALUES ON THIS LINE WITH YOUR OWN AVERAGE SHIFTS (Use the average shifts printed in the Matlab command window after running the script.))
-   			% (Use the average shifts printed in the Matlab command window after running the script.)
+     		{'soleus_l', 'soleus_r'}, 0.9,...											% soleus (REPLACE THE '0.9' VALUES ON THIS LINE WITH YOUR OWN AVERAGE SHIFTS (Use the average shifts printed in the Matlab command window after running the script.))

-     		{'gastroc_r','gastroc_l'},0.9,...											% gastroc (insert your shift value) {'soleus_l', 'soleus_r'}, 0.9,...											% soleus (insert your shift value)

      		{'bifemsh_r',  'bifemsh_l', 'hamstrings_r', 'hamstrings_l'},0.90839,...		% knee_flex (provided)
      		{'iliopsoas_r', 'iliopsoas_l', 'rect_fem_r', 'rect_fem_l'},0.82002,...		% hip_flex (provided)
      		};